Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

         path: unittest/TestResult.xml
   ```

-Finally, if the pipeline is operating as a PR gate-check, the LUIS app created by this pipeline is deleted again:
+Finally, if the pipeline is operating as a PR gate-check, the LUIS app created by this pipeline is deleted:

   ```yml
       # Delete the LUIS app again if we are executing as gate check on a PR